WPChill/strong-testimonials/readme.txt

 = What's New =

-* Version 1.18 is fully compatible with WordPress 4.3.
+* Fully compatible with WordPress 4.3.
+* You can change the shortcode tag to avoid conflicts with themes and other plugins.
 * When a testimonial has been submitted, you can send the notification email to multiple recipients.
 * You can add a category selector to the submission form.